On a nonlinear Schr\"odinger-Bopp-Podolsky system in the zero mass case: functional framework and existence: Introduction

-For the proof we use an approximation procedure adding a small mass term, using some results contained in \cite{CLRT22,DS19} for the positive mass case, and passing to the limit.
+\begin{thm} Let $q\ne 0$.
+For any $p\in (3,6)$, there exists a non-trivial weak solution in $\E$ (or $\E_r$) to system \eqref{eq1.1}. \end{thm} For the proof we use an approximation procedure adding a small mass term, using some results contained in \cite{CLRT22,DS19} for the positive mass case, and passing to the limit.
 Some uniform estimates are necessary.
+Even if, in the radial setting, our space compactly embeds into $L^\tau(\RT)$, for any $\tau\in (18/7,6)$, due to the lack of homogeneity of our nonlocal term, we get the existence result only for $p\in(3,6)$.
+In contrast, in \cite{R10}, the case $p\in (18/7,3)$ is also considered but, therein, the scaling properties of the Coulombian energy nonlocal term play a crucial role.

 This paper is organized as follows.
 In Section \ref{Se2} we establish some new results about the Bopp-Podolsky potential equation, arriving to prove Theorem \ref{thmE}.
-In Section \ref{Se3} we study the Bopp-Podolsky energy $V$ starting from preliminary results that allow us also to get Theorem \ref{Thm1}.
+In Section \ref{Se3} we study the Bopp-Podolsky energy $V$ starting from preliminary results that allow us also to get Theorem~\ref{Thm1}.
 In Section \ref{Se4} we analyse the functional space $(\E,\|\cdot\|_{\E})$ obtaining the embedding Theorems \ref{tE36} and \ref{tEr187}.
 Finally, in Section \ref{Se5}, we focus on the regularity of the energy functional and we prove Theorem \ref{Thm2}.

-We conclude with a list of notations: \begin{itemize} \item $\|\cdot\|_q$ denotes the usual $L^q(\R^3)$ norm for $1\le q\le +\infty$; \item let $B_{R}(x_0)$ denote the ball centered at $x_0$ with radius $R$; if $x_0=0$, we simply write $B_R$; \item $C$ is used to denote suitable positive constants whose value may be distinct from line to line; \item $o_n(1)$ indicates a vanishing sequence as $n\to+\infty$; \item the subscript $r$ denotes the respective subspace of radial functions. \end{itemize}
+We conclude with a list of notations: \begin{itemize} \item $\|\cdot\|_q$ denotes the usual $L^q(\R^3)$ norm for $1\le q\le +\infty$; \item let $B_{R}(x_0)$ denote the ball centered at $x_0$ with radius $R$; if $x_0=0$, we simply write $B_R$; \item $C$ is used to denote suitable positive constants whose value may be distinct from line to line; \item $o_n(1)$ indicates a vanishing sequence as $n\to+\infty$; \item the subscript $r$ denotes the respective subspace of radial functions. \end{itemize} Moreover all the considered functions are measurable.